juniorpayne/nomulus/docs/first-steps-tutorial.md

 ```

 *   `-e` is the environment name (`alpha` in this example).
-*   `configure_tld` creates or updates a TLD based on the YAML file.
+*   `configure_tld` is the subcommand to create or update a TLD using a YAML configuration file.
-*   `tldType` describes the TLD type. `TEST` identifies that the TLD is for
+*   `--input` specifies the path to the YAML configuration file.
+*   The YAML file defines all TLD properties including:
+    *   `tldStr`: The TLD name ("example")
-    testing purposes, where `REAL` identifies a live TLD.
+    *   `tldType`: `TEST` for testing purposes, `REAL` for live TLDs
-*   `tldStateTransitions` defines the initial state of the TLD.
-In the example,
+    *   `roidSuffix`: Repository ID suffix (must be uppercase, max 8 ASCII characters)
-    `GENERAL_AVAILABILITY` allows immediate domain creation.
+    *   `tldStateTransitions`: Defines the TLD state over time (`GENERAL_AVAILABILITY` allows immediate domain creation)
-*   `roidSuffix` is the suffix that will be used for repository ids of domains
-    on the TLD.
-This suffix must be all uppercase and a maximum of eight ASCII
-    characters and can be set to the upper-case equivalent of our TLD name (if
-    it is 8 characters or fewer), such as "EXAMPLE."
-You can also abbreviate the
-    upper-case TLD name down to 8 characters.
-Refer to the [gTLD Registry
-    Advisory: Correction of non-compliant ROIDs][roids] for further information.
-*   `dnsWriters` is the list of DNS writer modules that specify how changes
+    *   `dnsWriters`: List of DNS writer modules (`VoidDnsWriter` for testing without real DNS)
-    to domains for the TLD are communicated to actual DNS servers.
-We use
-    `VoidDnsWriter` in this case so as to not have to set up DNS.
-Typically
-    one might use CloudDnsWriter (for Google Cloud DNS) or implement your own
-    solution.
+    *   Various grace periods, billing costs, and other registry parameters

+You can see the complete example TLD configuration in `core/src/main/java/google/registry/config/files/tld/example.yaml`.

 ## Create a registrar